Round Vase, Mobach, Utrecht

 The “Rigi Royal” design is typical of the post-war period, combining traditional craftsmanship with mid-century stylistic elements.
 It reflects the continuing influence of earlier Art Nouveau and Art Deco movements, interpreted in a more modern, expressive form.

-Small Pot with 3 legs, decor ‘Panan’, Regina, Gouda
+Small Pot, decor ‘Panan’, Regina, Gouda

 70,00

-This stunning Plateel pot, crafted by the renowned Regina factory in the 1920s, is a remarkable example of early 20th-century Dutch ceramic artistry.
+This stunning plateel pot, crafted by the renowned Regina factory in the 1920s, is a remarkable example of early 20th-century Dutch ceramic artistry.
 It features a graceful three-legged base and beautifully hand-painted designs, showcasing the vibrant colours and intricate patterns that define the Plateel style.

 The pot’s elegant form and bold glaze embody the exceptional craftsmanship and creative vision of the Regina factory, a key player in Dutch ceramics during this period.

-Small Pot with 2 Handles, decor ‘Simpie’, Zuid-Holland, Gouda
+Small Pot, decor ‘Simpie’, Zuid-Holland, Gouda

 50,00